Tom Welton

-Thomas Welton OBE FRSC CChem FCGI (born January 1964) is a Professor of Sustainable Chemistry at Imperial College London.
-He served as Head of the Department of Chemistry from 2007 to 2014 and as Dean of the Faculty of Natural Sciences from 2015 to 2019.
-He is a Fellow and the current President of the Royal Society of Chemistry.
+Thomas Welton OBE FRSC CChem FCGI (born January 1964) is a professor of sustainable chemistry at Imperial College London.
+He served as head of the department of chemistry from 2007 to 2014 and as dean of the faculty of natural sciences from 2015 to 2019.
+He is a Fellow and the former president of the Royal Society of Chemistry (2020 to 2022).
+He is their current Ambassador for Sustainable Chemicals Policy (2023-date).
 Welton's research focuses on sustainable chemistry, with particular focus on ionic liquids and on solvent effects on chemical reactions.
 Welton is openly gay and is active in advocating for greater visibility for members of the LGBT community in the sciences.
-He is a member of the UKRI Equality, Diversity and Inclusion External Advisory Group.
+He is a Former member of the UKRI Equality, Diversity and Inclusion External Advisory Group (2018-2021).

 Education

+Welton grew up on a North London council estate and was the first in his family to attend university.
 Welton has said that his interest in chemistry originated with his A-level chemistry class.
 As a child he wanted to fly for the Royal Air Force.
 He received his BSc (Hons) in chemistry in 1985 from the University of Sussex, and his PhD from the same institution in 1990 under the supervision of Kenneth Seddon.
 He was inspired by the Nobel Laureate Harry Kroto.
 He has cited the institution's positive environment for the LGBT community at the time as a positive influence.

 Career and research

 Welton began his career at Imperial College London as a Lloyd's of London Tercentenary Fellow in 1993.
 He became a lecturer in 1995 and was promoted to full professor in 2004.
-During his tenure he has served as the Department of Chemistry's Director of Undergraduate Studies and served as the Head of the Department of Chemistry from 2007 to 2014.
-He also served as Dean of the Faculty of Natural Sciences from January 2015 until his term ended in December 2019.
+During his tenure he has served as the department of chemistry's director of undergraduate studies and served as the head of the department of chemistry from 2007 to 2014.
+He also served as dean of the faculty of natural sciences from January 2015 until his term ended in December 2019.

-Welton is a trustee of the Lloyd's Tercentenary Research Foundation.
-Since 2013 he has been a member of the Council of the Royal Society of Chemistry and additionally serves on the steering committee for the RSC's diversity programme.
-Between 2015 and 2018 Welton served as Chair of the Memberships and Qualifications Board.
-He was appointed Chair of the Professional Standards Board in 2018.
-He succeeded Professor Dame Carol Robinson as President of the RSC in July 2020.
+Welton is a former trustee of the Lloyd's Tercentenary Research Foundation (2012-2022).
+From 2013 to 2022 he was a member of the Board of Trustees of the Royal Society of Chemistry and additionally served on the steering committee for the RSC's diversity programme.
+Between 2015 and 2018 Welton served as chair of the Memberships and Qualifications Board.
+He was appointed chair of the Professional Standards Board in 2018.
+He succeeded Professor Dame Carol Robinson as president of the RSC in July 2020 and was succeeded by Professor Gill Reid in July 2022.